Stopping Los Angeles Foreclosure Sales: What Not To Do

 Bad advice and failure to plan can lead to disastrous results.

-I have been practicing exclusively bankruptcy law since 1991 and have gratefully helped a lot of people eliminate or restructure their debts.
+I have been practicing exclusively bankruptcy law in The Greater Los Angeles Area since 1991 and have gratefully helped a lot of people eliminate or restructure their debts.
 However, I’d say about 25% of my consultations these days are with people who tried to “do it themselves” or got horrible advice from a paralegal or disreputable law firm.

-My latest consultation with a person who I will not be able to help occurred this past week.
+My latest consultation with a person, whom I will not be able to help, occurred this past week.

 Barbara (not her real name) was behind on payments to her mortgage lender.